rafalp/Misago/dev-docs/plugins/hooks/get-thread-reply-state-hook.md

 ### Return value

-A `ReplyThreadState` instance to use to create a reply in a thread in the database.
+A `ThreadReplyState` instance to use to create a reply in a thread in the database.

 ## Example